urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

       HelloWorld englishGreeting = new EnglishGreeting();
       englishGreeting.greet();
     }

+Nested classes
+  Java allows a class to be defined within another class.
+These are called Nested Classes
+    class OuterClass {
+      ...
+      class InnerClass {
+          ...
+      }
+      static class StaticNestedClass {
+          ...
+      }
+    }
+  Static nested classes
+    May be instantiated without instantiating its outer class OuterClass.StaticNestedClass staticNested = new OuterClass.StaticNestedClass();
+    Can access only the static members of its outer class and the static members in other nested classes in the same outer class, including variables with private modifier Non-static nested classes
+    Require an instance of its outer class to be instantiated OuterClass.InnerClass inner = new OuterClass().new InnerClass();
+    Can access all variables of its outer class and other nested classes in the same outer class, including variables with private, static and non static modifiers

 Interfaces
   Define a behavioral contract that tells methods and properties that any class implementing from it must have